COVID: Misinformation complicates India's fight against pandemic | DW | 03.05.2021

 With COVID cases surging nationwide, many gullible people are increasingly falling prey to a rising tide of misleading and false content, which is also affecting the nation's mass vaccination drive by spreading rumors about the adverse effects of vaccines.

-There has been fake news regarding vaccine safety among people with preexisting conditions like diabetes and hypertension and, also, among women.
+There has been false information regarding vaccine safety among people with preexisting conditions like diabetes and hypertension and, also, among women.

 Additionally, there have been myths about using nebulizers as a replacement for medical oxygen tanks, for which there is currently a severe shortage in the country.